ianrenton/ianrenton.com/www/software/index.markdown

 <a href="https://github.com/ianrenton/canicallit"><img src="/images/cici.png" alt="Can I Call It...?" /></a>
 </div>
 <div class="table-col table-col-descrip">
-<a href="https://github.com/ianrenton/canicallit">"Can I Call It...?"</a> is a utility that helps you name your new project, by finding any existing software packages that already have that name.
+<a href="https://github.com/ianrenton/canicallit">"Can I Call It...?"</a> is a utility that helps you name your new software project, by checking for any existing software packages that already have that name.
 </div>
 <div class="clear"></div>